How to Recognize and Overcome Compassion Fatigue

 - Prioritize time for self-care.
 Taking care of yourself is not selfish; it’s necessary for your own health as well as the health and wellbeing of the person in your care.
 Make it a priority every day to spend time on pleasurable activities, exercise, wholesome eating, and having regular conversations with friends and family.

 - Get support.
 Participate in a caregiver support group, either in person or virtually, to allow you to talk through your feelings with people who know what it feels like to be in your shoes and can share management techniques that have worked well for them.

 - Write it down.
 Journaling is a great way to alleviate stress and sort through overwhelming emotions and decisions.
 Looking back through your entries will allow you to observe any patterns in your emotions.
 Perhaps you feel most exhausted late in the day, and can put aside a few minutes each day at that time to pray, meditate, listen to calming music, take a walk – whatever helps you de-stress.

-At San Diego Home Caregivers, a trusted provider of elder care services in San Diego and the surrounding areas, we’re always here to help you overcome compassion fatigue by serving as your partner in care.
+At San Diego Home Caregivers, a trusted provider of elderly care in La Mesa and the surrounding areas, we’re always here to help you overcome compassion fatigue by serving as your partner in care.
 Our full range of individualized in-home care services provide seniors with the pleasure of a friendly companion, while offering you much-needed time to yourself.
 Contact us at (619) 487-9000 to learn more about options for quality in-home caregivers and schedule your free in-home consultation!